ContactEngineering/ContactMechanics/README.md

 pip3 install [--user] -r requirements.txt
 ```

 in the source directory.
-PyCo can be installed by invoking
+ContactMechanics can be installed by invoking

 ```pip3 install [--user] .```